top of page

 (Mioi pronounced as me-oi.)

-I am a registered dance movement psychotherapist and support you through movements, dance and creative art mediums.
+I am a registered dance movement psychotherapist specialising in body-oriented psychotherapy.

 I provide you with a safe and trusting space to find a way to ground the body, explore movements and express yourself.
 I move with you in empathy, witness your movement, and listen to you with non-judgemental views, regardless of your gender, sexuality, race or religion.